nyx-space/docs/docs/MathSpec/celestial/orbital_elements.md

 3. Perform a quadrant check: if $e_z$ is less then zero, return the AoP as $2\pi - \omega$ instead.

 ### B-plane (`b_plane`)
+!!! warning
     This function will return an error (`NyxError::NotHyperbolic`) if called on a non-hyperbolic orbit.
 In other words, to compute the B-plane of an orbit, convert it to the desired planetary inertial frame first.

-!!! warning
-    Nyx will _not_ check whether the frame of the orbit is hyperbolic.
-This is up to the user.

 The algorithm is identical to that outlined in the GMAT MathSpec, section 3.2.7, paraphrased here.